 a) Only start-ups already incorporated (registered in their countries) and those about to complete registration can apply for the Pitch AgriHack.
-Proof of completion of the registration process is a pre-requisite for the physical attendance in the boot camp and pitching event.
+Proof of completion of the registration process is a pre-requisite for the physical attendance in the final.

-b) The founders (at least one official founder) of the business should be aged between 18 – 35 years , and be nationals of, and resident in West African countries.
+b) The founders (at least one official founder) of the business should be aged between 18 – 35 years , and be nationals of, and resident in African, Caribbean and Pacific (ACP) countries signatories of the Cotonou Agreement with the European Union.
+See list below.
 Applications can be submitted in French or English.

 c) Only start-ups with a working ICT application can participate.

-d) Past winners of Pitch AgriHack who received grants from CTA are not eligible to take part in this 2017 edition.
+d) Past winners of Pitch AgriHack who received grants from CTA are not eligible to take part in this edition.
 Applications that won AgriHack hackathons but have not benefited from any grant from CTA are eligible.
-Any institution having benefited from a CTA grant for its ICT platform in last two years cannot participate with the same application.
+Any institution having benefited from a CTA grant for its ICT platform cannot apply with the same plate-forme.

-There will be a selection to determine start-ups and teams which will attend the boot camp and pitching event (Final).
-It is envisaged to select in total between 25 to 30 teams.
-Team selection is mainly based on the quality of the information submitted at registration.
+There will be a selection to determine start-ups and teams which will attend the boot camp and pitching event (final).
+It is envisaged to select in total up to 26 start-ups.
+50% of selected start-ups will be women owned start-ups (one co-founder should be female).
+Selection is mainly based on the quality of the information submitted at registration.
 Additional information may be requested by organisers.

 3. Physical attendance for selected finalists